 - be ‘habitually resident’ in the UK

-- not be in full-time education (ie not be on an educational course of 21 hours or more supervised study a week)
+- not be in full-time education (which means you're not on an educational course of 21 hours or more supervised study a week)

-- not earn more than £120 a week, if you are in paid employment
+- not earn more than £123 a week, if you're in paid employment

 The rules for Carer's Allowance in Northern Ireland are different.

 In Scotland, from Autumn 2019, a new Young Carer's grant of £300 can be awarded to those who are aged 16-18, still in school, provide care for 16 hours a week or more, and do not receive Carer's Allowance.